Download PDF NOW !

 What does mindfulness symbolize: The Chinese symbol for mindfulness and its interpretation

 Allow me to digress a little and take a look at what mindfulness means in the Chinese language.
-Not only will it help us understand some of the elements we will look at going forward, but it will also help understand the larger meaning of mindfulness.
+Not only will it help us understand some of the elements we will look at going forward, but it will also help us understand the larger meaning of mindfulness.

 Interestingly, the Chinese character for mindfulness (below) consists of two different symbols.
 The upper symbol represents “now”, and the lower symbol represents the “heart.”